 When should my child get the vaccine?

-- Your child should be immunized with MCV-C at 12 months of age.
-Your child may also get an earlier dose, started anytime between 2 and 12 months of age and depending on your province or territory’s immunization program.
+- Your child should be immunized with Men-C-C at 12 months of age.
+Your child may get earlier doses, started anytime between 2 and 12 months of age, depending on your province or territory’s immunization program.

 How safe is the vaccine?

-- They often cause redness, swelling or pain for a short time at the place where you get the needle.
+- They may cause redness, swelling or tenderness for a short time where the needle was put in.

 Who should not get the vaccine?

-- People who have had a bad allergic reaction to a previous dose of the vaccine (swelling of the face or lips, difficulty breathing or if your blood pressure drops) should not get it again unless seen by a specialist and vaccinated in a special clinic that can control severe reactions.
+- People who have had a serious allergic reaction to a previous dose of the vaccine (swelling of the face or lips, difficulty breathing or if your blood pressure drops) should not get it again unless seen by a specialist and vaccinated in a special clinic that can control severe reactions.